Barefoot doctor

 Barefoot doctors (赤脚医生 (chìjiǎo yīshēng, 赤腳醫生)) were healthcare providers who underwent basic medical training and worked in rural villages in China.
 They included farmers, folk healers, rural healthcare providers, and recent middle or secondary school graduates who received minimal basic medical and paramedical education.
 Their purpose was to bring healthcare to rural areas where urban-trained doctors would not settle.
 They promoted basic hygiene, preventive healthcare, and family planning and treated common illnesses.
 The name comes from southern farmers, who would often work barefoot in the rice paddies, and simultaneously worked as medical practitioners.

 In the 1930s, the Rural Reconstruction Movement had pioneered village health workers trained in basic health as part of a coordinated system, and there had been provincial experiments after 1949, but after Mao Zedong's healthcare speech in 1965 the concept was developed and institutionalized.
 China's health policy began to emphasize the importance of barefoot doctors after Mao Zedong's June 26 directive, and, in 1968, the barefoot doctors program became integrated into national policy.
 These programs were called "rural cooperative medical systems" (RCMS) and worked to include community participation with the rural provision of health services.

 Barefoot doctors became a part of the Cultural Revolution, which also radically diminished the influence of the Ministry of Health, which was filled with Western-trained doctors.
 Still, barefoot doctors continued to introduce scientific medicine to rural areas by merging it with Chinese medicine.
 With the onset of market-oriented reforms after the Cultural Revolution, political support for barefoot doctors dissipated, and "health-care crises of peasants substantially increased after the system broke down in the 1980s."
-Despite the fact that the official barefoot doctor system came to an end, the legacy of the barefoot doctors inspired the 1978 World Health Organization conference on primary health care and the resulting Alma Ata Declaration.
+Although the official barefoot doctor system came to an end, the legacy of the barefoot doctors inspired the 1978 World Health Organization conference on primary health care and the resulting Alma Ata Declaration.

 Background

 Leading up to the cultural revolution, China's healthcare system was multifaceted.
-By Rosenthal's (1982) account, after the Rural Reconstruction Movement in the 1930s, efforts in rural healthcare increased and rural healthcare experiments in 1950s Shanghai began to shape the barefoot doctor policies that were to come.
+By Rosenthal's (1982) account, after the Rural Reconstruction Movement in the 1930s, efforts in rural healthcare increased, and rural healthcare experiments in 1950s Shanghai began to shape the barefoot doctor policies that were to come.
 As Gross (2018) describes, different medical practitioners filled different roles for rural citizens, who did not have access to the medical elite because those resided mainly in urban centers.
 In addition, according to Gross (2018), there was conflict between those who were loyal to Chinese medicine and those who accepted scientific medicine, which was slowly being introduced to China.